idiazst/survtmlerct/README.md

 ## Citation

-After using the `drord` R package, please cite both of the following:
+After using the `survtmlerct` R package, please cite both of the following:

     @Manual{survtmlerct,
       title = {survtmlerct: Efficiency guarantees for covariate adjustment in RCTs with survival outcomes},